Master's Program in Industrial Design (M.Des)

 Allegro AI, TytoCare, Aman Digital, Menora Mivtachim.
 Deliveroo, HP Indigo, Poenicia, Wix, Strauss Water, Kornit Digital, Tiny-Love, Nestle, Mazor Robotics

-Dov Ganchrow (born 1970, USA) is a product designer and senior lecturer in the Industrial Design Department (B.Des. and M.Des. programs) from which he graduated with excellence in 1993.
+Dov Ganchrow (born 1970, USA) is a product designer and professor in the Industrial Design Department (B.Des. and M.Des. programs) from which he graduated with excellence in 1993.

 His interests include all things fringe in both the human constructed and in the naturally occurring, alternative music, edged tools, martial arts and high altitude trekking.
 These also form the foundation of contemplation of the Anthropocene as well as our individual identity residing between nature and nurture.